Welcome to LIFF 2022

-Welcome back to the festival, which this year has evolved into a hybrid festival.
-You can watch in cinemas in London, Birmingham, and Manchester, or on your own sofa at home, via our digital site www.LoveLIFFatHome.com, that is accessible anywhere in the United Kingdom.
-Our talks and certain events are also accessible worldwide.
+This year we are back to the big screen!
+You can watch the festival in cinemas in London, Birmingham, Manchester and Leeds or on your own sofa, at home, via our digital site www.LoveLIFFatHome.com.
+Our talks and certain events are also accessible worldwide on our player.

-A big personal thanks to all our audiences who stayed with the festival last year and helped make it one of the few success stories in the film industry.
+Thanks to Title Sponsor Blue Orchid Hotels, and BFI, Bagri Foundation, Arts Council England for great support this year.
+A big personal thanks to all our audiences who stayed with the festival over the last two years and helped it retain its status as UK and Europe’s top South Asian film platform.
 This year’s festival is dedicated to you with love.

 We want to thank you for supporting us in our first 10 years and very much appreciate you being part of the LIFF Cinema family.
 We hope you enjoy our special online selection.
 Please stay home and safe.